Home » Rome » Rome Colosseum tickets

 It combines two cards – the Roma Card and the OMNIA Vatican Card.

-While the Roma Card grants you free entry to 2 out of 5 top attractions in Rome, the OMNIA Vatican Card allows free entrance to all top sights in Vatican City.
+While the Roma Card grants free entry to two of Rome’s five top attractions, the OMNIA Vatican Card allows free entrance to all the top sights in Vatican City.

 Find out more about the Omnia Vatican & Rome Card